rrelledge/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 Transport Layer Security (TLS) uses encryption to secure [network communication](https://en.wikipedia.org/wiki/Transport_Layer_Security).

-Redis Cloud Flexible and Annual subscriptions can use TLS to encrypt data communications between applications and Redis databases.
+Redis Enterprise Cloud Flexible and Annual subscriptions can use TLS to encrypt data communications between applications and Redis databases.

-## Use TLS with Redis Cloud
+## Use TLS with Redis Enterprise Cloud

 TLS is not enabled by default.

 When you enable TLS, you also need to decide whether to enable client authentication, which requires that all database clients present a valid client certificate for authentication.

-Client authentication is not required by Redis Cloud; however, it is strongly recommended.
+Client authentication is not required by Redis Enterprise Cloud; however, it is strongly recommended.

 ### Enable TLS

-To enable TLS for a Redis Cloud database.
+To enable TLS for a Redis Enterprise Cloud database.

 1. Select the **Databases** command from the admin console menu to open the **View Databases** screen and then select your database from the list.